Hyaluronic Acid Injections MAY CAUSE accelerated knee degeneration

 The above new research and the below title of a medical research letter should help tell you everything you need to know about Hyaluronic injections:

-Using Medicare Data to Understand Low-Value Health Care The Case of Intra-articular Hyaluronic Acid Injections.
-2
+Using Medicare Data to Understand Low-Value Health Care: The Case of Intra-articular Hyaluronic Acid Injections.

-That same research letter backed that up with “based on high-quality evidence that hyaluronic acid injections were not associated with clinically meaningful improvement in symptoms compared with placebo injections.”
+This research letter (the title above) backed that up with “based on high-quality evidence that hyaluronic acid injections were not associated with clinically meaningful improvement in symptoms compared with placebo injections.”4

 Hyaluronic Acid Injections